The Deck of Cards: Story

 He then ends his story by saying that "my pack of cards serves me as a Bible, an almanac, and a prayer book."

-The narrator then closes the story by stating that "this story is true," by claiming he was the soldier in question or that he knew/knows him.
+The narrator then closes the story by stating that the story is a true one, either claiming to be the soldier in question, or an acquaintance of theirs.

+Accuracy

 The story as told contains an error in the number of days in a year.
 In a standard deck, there are 220 (4×(1+2+3+4+5+6+7+8+9+10)) spots on the pip cards and if it is assumed that the face cards have 11, 12 and 13 spots respectively, the total is 364.
 A single joker counting as one spot, however, would make 365.
 A version of the legend dating to 1865, cites the unreliability of existing almanacs as a justification for this apparent error.